adamjamesturner93/fe-challenge/approach.md

 - Ideally state would be persisted across refreshes and visits, either through client side session storage or an account.
 - If the cart was any more complex I would refactor to use `useReducer` instead of `useState` to allow for easier data management.
 - Code is deployed on Vercel (link at the top of this MD file.)
+- With more time I would have added SEO and social media tags to enable the product to make the most of Social Media and Search Engines
+-

 ## src layout